Idea validation done right means product with fans, not just users

 TIP: Be as emphatic and realistic as you can about the priority of the problem you are trying to solve.

-Awe and ROI
+Awe and ROI from problem discovery in product development

 Problem discovery isn’t easy.
 In fact, it is probably one of the hardest things in product development.
 But it is also one of the most important ones.
 Doing it wrong will most likely result in a product nobody wants.
 Do it right and you may get a chance to be the object of your colleagues’ awe — and enjoy a healthy ROI to boot.